 So where can you legally have a same sex marriage?

-To date, twenty three countries have approved the freedom to marry for same sex couples, and there are other countries taking steps toward it…I have listed all the gay marriage countries below (followed by the countries which recognise Same Sex Civil Unions).
+To date, twenty four countries have approved the freedom to marry for same sex couples, and there are other countries taking steps toward it…I have listed all the gay marriage countries below (followed by the countries which recognise Same Sex Civil Unions).

 As with all couples, if you are planning a destination wedding you will need to ensure that you fulfil the legal requirements in the country in which you wish to be married.
 I would highly recommend obtaining expert advice because the legal validity of your marriage is subject to both the country in which you have your wedding and your country of residence.
 Although same sex marriages are legal in some countries they may not be recognised under the laws of your home country.